Getting Started with ACK RDS Controller

 Check the status of

-:kubectl describe DBInstance test-ack-aurora-instance-1 kubectl describe DBInstance test-ack-aurora-instance-2
+DBInstance:kubectl describe DBInstance test-ack-aurora-instance-1 kubectl describe DBInstance test-ack-aurora-instance-2

 Status

-means that DB Instances are ready to use now. -
+availablemeans that DB Instances are ready to use now. -

 Get the

-of the Aurora RDS cluster:kubectl get dbcluster test-ack-aurora-cluster -ojson| jq -r '.status.endpoint' test-ack-aurora-cluster.cluster-cncphmukmdde.eu-west-1.rds.amazonaws.com
+Writer Endpointof the Aurora RDS cluster:kubectl get dbcluster test-ack-aurora-cluster -ojson| jq -r '.status.endpoint' test-ack-aurora-cluster.cluster-cncphmukmdde.eu-west-1.rds.amazonaws.com -

 Get the

-of the Aurora RDS cluster:kubectl get dbcluster test-ack-aurora-cluster -ojson| jq -r '.status.readerEndpoint' test-ack-aurora-cluster.cluster-ro-cncphmukmdde.eu-west-1.rds.amazonaws.com
+Reader Endpointof the Aurora RDS cluster:kubectl get dbcluster test-ack-aurora-cluster -ojson| jq -r '.status.readerEndpoint' test-ack-aurora-cluster.cluster-ro-cncphmukmdde.eu-west-1.rds.amazonaws.com

-When you have the Aurora DB Cluster provisioned, you would want to extract values such as Reader Endpoint
+When you have the Aurora DB Cluster provisioned, you would want to extract values such as Reader Endpoint and Writer Endpoint and configure them in the application to connect to the cluster.

-provides a way to import these values directly from the DBCluster
+ACK controller for RDS provides a way to import these values directly from the DBCluster or DBInstance resource to a desired Configmap or Secret.

 Export the Database Details in a Configmap

-CRD allows you to export any spec or status field from a DBCluster
+FieldExport CRD allows you to export any spec or status field from a DBCluster or DBInstance resource into a ConfigMap.

 -